mekowalski/redux-react-books-app/NOTES.md

 - Going to use Semantic UI Grid system to add better styling/layout

-- [] Eventually wire of the Select button
+- [x] Eventually wire of the Select button
-- [] Also create event handler for Select button
+- [x] Also create event handler for Select button
   - this will help show a detail of the book on the right side of the screen
   - update data/State of redux store anytime a book is selected
   - update data with redux, call an action creator
+  - ANYTIME THE BUTTON IS CLICKED, THE REDUX STORE IS UPDATED!!!
   - `connect()` can be used to get action creators correctly in `BookList`
   - [x] import action creator and wire it to `connect`

+- [] BookDetail: show info on currently selected book